rohitjethoe/tu-student/src/archive/en/what-is-mathematical-modeling.md

 $$P_{loss}=P_{roll}+P_{air}+P_{elec}$$

-Applications span fields like engineering, medicine, and economics, addressing questions such as minimizing energy use, maximizing profit, or designing efficient systems.
+Applications span fields like <a href="https://en.m.wikipedia.org/wiki/Engineering" target="_blank">engineering</a>, <a href="https://en.m.wikipedia.org/wiki/Medicine" target="_blank">medicine</a>, and <a href="https://en.m.wikipedia.org/wiki/Economics" target="_blank">economics</a>, addressing questions such as minimizing energy use, maximizing profit, or designing efficient systems.

 Core topics include the properties and applications of functions like: